dsjgm921/FSL_Relationnet_custom_data/README.md

 you should pass args this way, and make changes in your way ( sample code will be attached ) run time will be measured using package "time"

-'''
+'''python
-!python train.py --dataset "custom"\
+print(!python train.py --dataset "custom"\
 --method relationnet\
 --test_n_way 2\
 --train_n_way 2\